Indiana / County

 What is the weather like in Notre Dame, IN year-round?

-Notre Dame experiences all four seasons, with cold winters averaging lows of 18°F and warm summers reaching highs of 83°F. The area receives about 38 inches of annual rainfall and enjoys sunshine 53% of the year, making it ideal for those who appreciate seasonal changes.
+Notre Dame experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 18°F. The area receives about 38 inches of rainfall annually and enjoys sunshine on 53% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter